-Cray Bridge Replacement
+Cray Bridge Replacement, Scotland

 Cray Bridge is located approximately 30 miles north of Perth just off the A93 in the Scottish Highlands.
 The contract involved the complete replacement of the bridge which is situated between two very tight bends on the narrow B951 as it spans the Shee Water.